-- This breed is at risk for heart disease, including hypertrophic cardiomyopathy.
+- Heart disease, including hypertrophic cardiomyopathy.
 The heart muscle thickens when this happens, causing congestive heart failure, blood clots, and other serious issues.

-- The pet leopard is at high risk for feline lower urinary tract disease, which includes several urinary tract conditions.
+- The pet leopard is at high risk for feline lower urinary tract disease (FLUTD), which includes several urinary tract conditions.
 These include bladder stones, infection, and idiopathic cystitis.
 These conditions are quite painful and are quite common among the breed.
-Urinary tract conditions are often caused by anxiety.
+Urinary tract conditions are often a result of anxiety.
 These big kitties are also at risk of kidney disease, including chronic renal failure.

 - Bengals are at substantial risk for eye disease, including progressive retinal atrophy, a progressive condition that can cause eventual blindness.

-- This kitty can be known to have a sensitive stomach and suffer from gastrointestinal pain and distress.
+- This kitty often has a sensitive stomach and suffers from gastrointestinal pain and distress.

 - Bengals are at risk for pancreatitis and certain cancers like lymphosarcoma, a cancer of the lymphoid tissues.
 Older cats may develop hypothyroidism and type 2 diabetes, especially if they are overweight.

 Nutrition is particularly important regardless of the feline breed.
 These kitties are natural predators as well as obligate carnivores.
 They need to eat a meat-based diet and need high-quality animal proteins to survive.
 These proteins provide them with the energy to develop and function properly.
-Because this breed has such a high activity level, they must be fed a well-balanced, high-quality meat-based diet.
 Nutrition is especially important for them.
 If they are not fed properly, they can get sick, impacting their long-term health.

 Owners should look for high-quality foods that list whole meat as the first ingredient.
-Natural animal proteins like beef, chicken, turkey, fish, lamb and even bison provide high-quality proteins that sustain them long-term.
-Bengals do not need a special diet or to eat only raw food, as some information may indicate.
-They do fine with a high-quality, well-balanced diet full of essential nutrients and vitamins.
-Felines also need healthy fats like Omega 3 and Omega 6 fatty acids, which help with skin, coat, and joint health.
+Natural animal proteins like beef, chicken, turkey, fish, lamb, and even bison provide high-quality proteins that sustain them long-term.
+Felines also need healthy fats like omega-3 and omega-6 fatty acids, which help with skin, coat, and joint health.

 Breeders & Kitten Costs

 Bengals are pricier kittens due to their purebred and hybrid status.
 They are one of the most expensive felines around.
 A high-quality bloodline can cost anywhere from $1,500 to over $3,000.
 It is essential to always look for a high-quality, reputable breeder when adopting a Bengal kitten.
-Ask many questions, inquire about the parents and previous litters, and what health conditions are screened for.
+Ask many questions, inquire about the parents and previous litters, and about health screenings.
 Cats intended for breeding will be much higher than companion animals.
 These animals can cost up to and over $5000.